-Pfizer’s profits strong, revenue just short
+Pfizer’s Q1 net jumps 14 pct., sales just miss expectations

 - Amazon plans another Vancouver, B.C., expansion, to 5,000 employees

-Shares of Pfizer Inc. fell 3 percent before the opening bell Tuesday.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on PFE at https://www.zacks.com/ap/PFE